MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/PROFESSIONAL_REDESIGN_COMPLETE.md

-# 🏛️ RWAchain Professional UI Redesign - Complete
+# 🏛️ EstateChain Marketplace Professional UI Redesign - Complete

 ## Executive Summary

-The RWAchain UI has been completely redesigned with a **professional, premium fintech aesthetic** suitable for institutional investors and serious real estate tokenization.
+The EstateChain Marketplace UI has been completely redesigned with a **professional, premium fintech aesthetic** suitable for institutional investors and serious real estate tokenization.
 The new design conveys **trust, stability, and sophistication** while maintaining all existing functionality.

 ---